 IMMEDIATE AND SUBSTANTIAL DILUTION.
-Purchasers of Common Stock in the Offering will experience an immediate and substantial dilution in the net tangible book value of the Common Stock of \$5.15 per share based upon an initial public offering price of \$10.50.
+Purchasers of Common Stock in the Offering will experience an immediate and substantial dilution in the net tangible book value of the Common Stock of \$7.20 per share based upon an assumed initial public offering price of \$13.00, the mid-point of the filing range.
 To the extent outstanding options to purchase shares of the Company's Common Stock are exercised, there will be further dilution.
 See "Dilution."